Poop-fish/PyLiteGUI/README.md

 - 🖱️ **Cursor Support** - 25+ cursor types for interactive elements
 - 🪟 **Window Management** - Position control, resizing, and theming

 ---
+## Widgets

+- PyliteGUI provides a variety of widgets, including:

+- Button: A clickable button with hover effects.

+- Label: A text label.

+- Entry: A text input field.

+- Checkbox: A checkbox for boolean inputs.

+- Dropdown: A dropdown menu for selecting options.

+- Slider: A slider for selecting values within a range.

+- Frame: A container for grouping widgets.

+- Canvas: A drawing area for shapes and images.

+- Notebook: A tabbed interface for organizing content.

+- ListWidget: A scrollable list of items.

+- Menu: A menu bar or submenu.

+- Spinbox: A numeric input with increment/decrement buttons.

+- RoundButton: A button with rounded corners.

+---

 ## Example files